Personalization strategy, with Gianfranco Cuzziol

 And I think that what the loyalty program does in terms of personalization is it allows or encourages customers to provide feedback, answer those surveys that you might want, participate in polls, and that dialogue just strengthens the brand-customer relationship, and again, gives you further personalization cues because you're collecting more information about customers.

-The tools that we have now can integrate loyalty platforms with your marketing automation platforms, so you can send timely reminders, offers, personalized messages, personalized experiences.
+The tools that we have now can integrate a loyalty platform with your marketing automation platforms, so you can send timely reminders, offers, personalized messages, personalized experiences.

 Again, back to my day's work selling shower gels or body washes.
 Someone who buys a specific body wash, we should know using the data that we've got that they might be running out of that particular shower gel or body wash.
 And that's part of the function of a loyalty programme as well, right?
 Personalization programs, subscription programs, right?
 They're all, they're not the same thing, but they are similar.
 They're all faces of a dice, of a die, I think we need to consider.